-- Set a date for quitting completely!
-(My date is ___/___/___).
+Set a date for quitting completely!
+(My QUIT date is ___/___/___).

-- Reduce consumption with the taper method given to you.
+Consider reducing your smoking with the taper method a few weeks before your quit date.
 If you are over a pack, try to get less than a pack.

-- Prior to quitting, taper or eliminate smoking completely in two or three of your high risk situations, for example, stop smoking in the car or skip a smoke break at work.
+Prior to quitting, taper or eliminate smoking completely in two or three of your high risk situations, for example, stop smoking in the car or skip a smoke break at work.

 Understand that withdrawal symptoms may come, what they are, and be prepared for their occurrence.